Organization and training of the

 Armies contested this decision, whishing a direct control upon all the

-direct control of the head of the Air Defence.
-The head of the a/a division
+were under the direct control of the head of the Air Defence.
+The head of the

-within the area of its Army, and took care also of the training and the
+air defence within the area of its Army, and took care also of the training

-technical matters of the infantry and artillery units temporarily assigned to
+and the technical matters of the infantry and artillery units temporarily

 cadres and of the personnel of the a/a artillery units was a matter of the highest importance.
 The commanding officers